Dipsingh/dipsingh.github.io/_posts/2020-4-2-ECDF-Intro.md

 \end{align*}
 $$

-You will notice many books will use Indicator function in the notation, which is basically compact notation for what is above expressed here.
+You will notice many books will use Indicator function in the notation, which is basically a compact notation of the above.

 Let's assume that we have `n` observations.
 An ECDF, assigns a probability of `1/n` to each observation, sort them from smallest to largest, and then sums the assigned probabilities up to and including each observation.